Rose Hynes named interim chairwoman at aviation regulator

 However, critics say the move has not worked.
 In November, unions including Siptu and Connect, which represent many airport workers, called at the Oireachtas transport committee for the State to re-merge Shannon with DAA.

-The IAA will continue as the Republic’s air traffic controller, responsible for supervising flights in out of the State’s airports and through its airspace, a service from which it makes a profit.
-The minister hopes the Oireachtas will pass the legislation this year.
+The IAA will continue as the Republic’s air traffic controller, responsible for supervising flights in and out of the State’s airports and through its airspace, a service from which it makes a profit.
+The Minister hopes the Oireachtas will pass the legislation this year.

 Mr Ryan will begin seeking a permanent chairperson of the IAA through a formal process under State boards appointments guidelines later this year.